curioswati-zz/curioswati.github.io/_posts/2015-01-31-writing-a-python-script-to-install-apache-open-office.md

 {% endhighlight %}
 <p>Finally, call the controller in main method and main method is called automatically by the program.</p>
 <p>And here the program ends.
-We have created our command to install apache open office.
+We have created our installer script to install apache open office.
 Next, You have to make the script executable.</p>
 <pre>
 chmod +x install_apache_open_office.py
 </pre>